valtech-ch/wc-ssr-shadow-dom/readme.md

+The purpose of this repo is to demonstrate that is possible to have Frontend frameworks apps inside of webcomponents that are Server-Side-Rendered.

+This is done leveraging the new [Declarative Shadow Dom API](https://web.dev/declarative-shadow-dom/#polyfill).

+This is a follow up on [David Lorenz's article](https://itnext.io/a-deep-analysis-into-isomorphic-autonomous-cross-framework-usage-microfrontends-364271dc5fa9), which was attempting to do the same.
+The trick here is to treat Web Components and Framework-App separately on the Server Side (the wc are not actually server side rendered as an entity but composed out of the result of the rendering of the related Framework-App).

+## Rehydration

 To put a Vue component in a shadow DOM we need the following:
 1. make it compile into a native `<template shadowroot="open">` element